bcyang/2fa-filler/README.md

 You can read more about how 2FA is done.
 But in a nushell,

-1. service (say example.com) generates a 10-byte secret for, say, jerry@mist.com
+1. service (say example.com) generates a 10-byte secret and stores it in DB
-2. it generates the QRcode with content `otpauth://totp/example.com:jerry%40mist.com?secret=<base32-encoded secret>&issuer=example.com`
+2. it then generates the QRcode with content `otpauth://totp/example.com:jerry%40mist.com?secret=<base32-encoded secret>&issuer=example.com` to allow you to configure your 2FA app
-3. your 2FA app (e.g. Google Authenticator) stores the secret
+3. your 2FA app (e.g. Google Authenticator) understands this URL and extracts/stores the secret
-4. your 2FA app can then generate 6-digit code from `extract_and_encode_part_of(hmac_sha1(secret, epoch_in_seconds / 30))`
+4. your 2FA app can then generate 6-digit code from `extract_and_encode_part_of(hmac_sha1(secret, epoch_in_seconds / 30))` when you got prompted for the code

 ## Setup / Add Secrets